Reed-CompBio/spras/docs/tutorial/beginner.rst

 In the configuration file, datasets are defined under the datasets section.
 Each dataset you define will be run against all of the algorithms enabled in the configuration file.

-The dataset must include the following types of keys and files:
+A dataset must include the following types of keys and files:

 - label: a name that uniquely identifies a dataset throughout the SPRAS workflow and outputs
 - node_files: Input files listing nodes of interest